 The power and influence of tobacco companies in these markets are often understated.
 Stebbins accurately describes the general international attitude toward cigarette smoking in developing countries.
-He writes:

 A temptation exists to blame governments when healththreatening products are allowed within their borders.
 However, this view ignores the extent to which extra-national forces influence domestic policies and conditions.
-Also a temptation exists to blame cigarette smokers themselves for their lethal habit even though billion-dollar promotional schemes draw people into the smoking habit while distracting them from the consequences of consuming a drug whose addictive properties make it difficult to quit.21
+Also a temptation exists to blame cigarette smokers themselves for their lethal habit even though billion-dollar promotional schemes draw people into the smoking habit while distracting them from the consequences of consuming a drug whose addictive properties make it difficult to quit.2 tions in LMICs and thus constitute allocative inefficiency.
+Therefore, the global smoking epidemic may be characterized as an international market failure.
+This conceptualization of global tobacco consumption affirms Stebbin's claim that smokers in LMICs cannot bear the full responsibility for their actions; they simply bear the consequences of a foreseeable and avoidable market failure.
+The factors that have contributed to the market failure are further explicated below.

 In other words, LMICs (the third party) bear the uncompensated and direct consequences, or negative externalities, of HICs' economic policies toward the tobacco industry and the international economic institutions that allow tobacco companies to aggressively promote their products.
-The negative externalities of increased prevalence of smoking and disease burden reduce the welfare of populations in LMICs and thus constitute allocative inefficiency.
-Therefore, the global smoking epidemic may be characterized as an international market failure.
-This conceptualization of global tobacco consumption affirms Stebbin's claim that smokers in LMICs cannot bear the full responsibility for their actions; they simply bear the consequences of a foreseeable and avoidable market failure.21 The factors that have contributed to the market failure are further explicated below.
+The negative externalities of increased prevalence of smoking and disease burden reduce the welfare of popula-